 The Status message at the bottom of the screen provides helpful hints and updates as you navigate through the steps of the Scheduler.

-The Schedule section on the Conductor record displays the details of the schedule and provides a visual reminder to users that this Conductor record runs on a schedule.
-Your Conductor record will now run on an automatic, scheduled basis.
+- The Schedule section on the Conga Batch record displays the details of the schedule and provides a visual reminder to users that this Conga Batch record runs on a schedule.
+Your Conga Batch record will now run on an automatic, scheduled basis.

-The Content Workspace ID field is only used when a Scheduled Conductor operation is set to deliver the output files by download (&QMode=Download).
+- The Content Workspace ID field is only used when a Scheduled Conga Batch operation is set to deliver the output files by download (&QMode=Download).
 In this case, you must populate the ID of a Salesforce Content Library (formerly called Content Workspace) so that the files have somewhere to be stored since the merge operation runs in the background.

-Errors that occur during a scheduled event are logged as child records to the Conductor Record in the Scheduled Conductor History related list; the errors also appear on the Conductor Dashboard.
+- Errors that occur during a scheduled event are logged as child records to the Conga Batch Record in the Scheduled Conga Batch History related list; the errors also appear on the Conga Batch Dashboard.